mawfia/FoodEventTracker/README.md

 INTRODUCTION:
 --------------------
-This is a Spring/REST CRUD project designed, built, and deployed to cloud services over a period of 2 days.
+This is a Single Page Application Spring/REST CRUD project designed, built, and deployed to cloud services over a period of 2 days.

 HOW TO USE:
 ---------------------
-Homepage gives the above storyline.
-Click the button labeled "enter" near the left corner of the page to proceed to the login page.
-To login with a basic membership use username: "test@test.com", and password: "Password0", or you can create your own email as a username and password.
-After logging in you will be taken to your profile and from there you can enter the store by clicking the button labeled "shop".
+The below link will take you to the current list of food attached to the list.
+A display of the total weight and price is on the top left.
+The "home" button will display the full list of items.
+The "new" button will generate a form allowing the use to input information for a new item to be attached to the list.
+To the right of each item are buttons that allow the use to "update" or "delete" from the list.

 TECHNOLOGY USED:
 -----------------
-1. All back-end logic and data storage was executed using JavaScript, JPA, and MySQL.
+1. All back-end logic, front-end logic and data storage was executed using JavaScript, jQuery, AJAX, JPA, and MySQL.

 3. Maven was used to manage the libraries for XML dependencies.